Stable Object Placement Planning From Contact Point Robustness: Discussion

 and the time required to find a stable placement grows approximately following

 where $v$ is the number of vertices in the object mesh.
 Hence, the time required to compute the SR map grows less than quadratically with the number of vertices in the object mesh, and the time required to find a stable placement grows linearly with the number of vertices.
-Consequently, an adequate mesh resolution should be selected to balance the trade-off between modeling error and computational complexity although the execution time of the proposed algorithm does not grow prohibitively with the number of vertices.
+However, as can be noticed in \cref{fig:bowl_meshes}, there is a diminishing return to increasing the resolution of the SR map beyond a certain point with only a subtle difference between \hyperref[fig:bowl_meshes]{\cref*{fig:bowl_meshes}b} and \hyperref[fig:bowl_meshes]{\cref*{fig:bowl_meshes}c}, with the latter computed at a $10\times$ greater resolution.
+Consequently, an adequate mesh resolution should be selected to balance the trade-off between modeling error and computational complexity.
+Although the execution time of the proposed algorithm does not grow prohibitively with the number of vertices, the processing time can be limited by using a coarser resolution for SR computations and an interpolation scheme to produce a finer map.